-Please tell us what you’ve seen
+Please tell us what you have seen

 Cardigan Bay Special Area of Conservation is one of the best places in the country to spot marine wildlife, with a large population of bottlenose dolphins as well as grey seals and harbour porpoises.
 Common dolphins, basking sharks and minke whales are occasionally seen and there have even been sightings of humpback and killer whales.